jayvarner/jayvarner.github.io/_posts/2016-06-13-bringing-your-maps-into-focus.md

 tags: [gdal, geospatial, gis, wms, webmapping]
 date: 2016-06-13 13:00:00
 authors: jayvarner
+note: '><em>NOTE</em>: This post was originally published at at <a href="http://emory-libraries.github.io/">http://emory-libraries.github.io/</a> and was written with my colleague <a href="http://digitalscholarship.emory.edu/about/people/slemons-megan.html">Megan Slemons</a>'
 ---
->_NOTE_: This post was originally published at [http://emory-libraries.github.io/](http://emory-libraries.github.io/) and was written with my colleague [Megan Slemons](http://digitalscholarship.emory.edu/about/people/slemons-megan.html)

 Here at Emory, we have some pretty cool old [maps of Atlanta](http://www.digitalgallery.emory.edu/luna/servlet/view/all/where/Atlanta?sort=title%2Cpage_no_%2Ccity%2Cdate) that we wanted to share in a more interactive way.
 But when we tried, the maps looked like this:

 <a class="jsbin-embed" href="http://jsbin.com/howitu/1/embed?output&height=500px">JS Bin on jsbin.com</a>